Free Influencer Marketing Series

 Success!
 Enjoy the series Part 1: How an agency took a brand from 0 to $1MM in 4 months using influencers & ads

-Product seeding and gifting are often grouped together and considered the same—but they’re not.
-There's a crucial difference between them: gifting is transactional, while product seeding is non-transactional.
+Product seeding and gifting are often considered the same—but they’re not.
+There's a crucial difference between them.
+Gifting influencers is transactional, while seeding is relational.

-We’ll unpack these differences via expert commentary and discuss which situations call for product seeding and when gifting might be better.
+We’ll unpack the differences with the help of experts and discuss which situations call for seeding influencers and when gifting might be better.

-Product seeding is when you send free products to creators without any expectations for reviews or posts.
-If the creator likes the product, they're free to share their feedback or talk about the brand with their followers, and if not—no hard feelings.
+Product seeding, also called influencer seeding, is when you send free products to influencers without any expectations for reviews or posts.
+If the influencers like the product, they're free to share their feedback or talk about the brand with their followers, and if not—no hard feelings.

 “Seeding is sending products with no strings attached (i.e., no obligation for the influencer to post), says Sambhav Chadha, Co-Founder of Augmentum Media.
-“We see this works best for brands looking to sustainably scale their influencer channel, starting by building relationships with influencers for minimal cost.”
+“This works best for brands looking to sustainably scale their influencer channel, starting by building relationships with influencers for minimal cost.”

 “Seeding is open-ended; it’s getting your product in the hands of someone you hope enjoys it enough to share with others,” adds Brittany Simpson, Owner of Go Yellow Digital.

-For example, a beauty and lifestyle creator shared the products received from a haircare brand, OUAI because she liked them and it was her favorite brand.
+Below, a beauty and lifestyle creator shared the products received from haircare brand, OUAI because she liked them and it was her favorite brand.

-Influencer product gifting is when you send products to creators and influencers for free with the expectation that they will share content, such as IGC and product feedback, or you want to enroll them in your affiliate program.
+Influencer product gifting is when you send products to creators and influencers for free with the expectation that they will share content, such as influencer-generated content (IGC) and product feedback, or you want to enroll them in your affiliate program.

 “Gifting has an implied ask.
 It’s transactional, with the intent to provide products for share,” adds Simpson.